Director's Greeting

 Photo: Lenke Szilágyi

-The mandate is for a particularly important period, since in 2024 we hope to move back to our beautifully renovated and modernised former building – a medieval monastery – in the centre of Kecskemét, where the Institute has been located since 1975, and where we will jointly celebrate the fourfold anniversary in 2025: the 150th anniversary of the founding of the Liszt Academy, the 50th anniversary of the opening of the Kodály Institute and the 50th anniversary of the founding of the International Kodály Society, and 30th anniversary of the Foundation for the Kecskemét Kodály Institute.
-At this anniversary time, when Zoltán Kodály’s heritage and our work get more attention than ever, we are going to open our door not only to the members of the diverse Kodály community of the music world, but also to the widest possible public.
+In 2025 we celebrate a fourfold anniversary: the 150th anniversary of the founding of the Liszt Academy, the 50th anniversary of the opening of the Kodály Institute, the 50th anniversary of the founding of the International Kodály Society, and 30th anniversary of the Foundation for the Kecskemét Kodály Institute.
+At this anniversary time, when Zoltán Kodály’s legacy and our work get more attention than ever, we open our door not only to the members of the diverse Kodály community of the music world, but also to the widest possible public.
+Our headquarter, the beautifully renovated and modernised building – a medieval monastery – in the centre of Kecskemét is operating not only as a university department, but a workshop, a hub, where creative musicians, performers, music pedagogists and students can independently think, share ideas and discuss their experiences.

 Dr. habil.
 Judit RAJK DLA